How to send survey emails (with examples and templates)

 2. Target the appropriate audience

-Different types of surveys will require different audiences.
-While there may be cases in which you can send a survey to your entire customer base or email list, in many cases you’ll want to segment customers based on various factors.
-Possible segments could include customers who have made a purchase in the past 3 months, customers who have contacted support, users of your app or service who are active, and on the flipside, users who have failed to convert.
+There may be some types of surveys you can send to your entire customer base or email list.
+But in many cases, you’ll want to segment customers based on various factors.
+For example, if you’re evaluating your checkout process, you might include customers who have made a purchase in the past 3 months.
+Or if you’re looking for feedback on your customer service, you’ll only want to target customers who have recently contacted support.

 3. Keep the survey as short as possible